TheGeneticsGuy/GRM_Changelog/README.md

 ***BUG FIXES***

-* Fixed a bug that could prevent some people from patching the game properly in the recent update.
+* Fixed a bug that could prevent some people from patching GRM properly in the recent update.

 * Export log should now properly export ALL the mains or alts you are requestig, not just a small portion of them.
 In addition, the export should now properly indicate their main/alt status at time of leaving the guild...
 If at the time they left the guild not as a main themselves, or part of a group as main, they are not really considered an alt as status is unknown, so will be blank on the main/alt designation.